Jan Toorop, 'The Sea' (1887)

 In 1609, Captain Henry Hudson arrived in New York Harbor and discovered the majesty of the Hudson River.
 Four hundred and four years later, on September 9 and 10, 2013, the H209 Forum will commemorate this pioneering voyage by exploring the water challenges of the 21st century.
-Venue is South Street Seaport in New York City.
+The venue is the Museum of Jewish Heritage in downtown Manhattan.

 in partnership with: